-- Take the Pearson English Level Test (PTE) on arrival to UoNA prior to registering for courses. - If a score of greater than or equal to ≥ B1 level is achieved, the student may proceed directly into their selected degree program courses. - o If a score of less than < B1 is achieved, the student will be required to transfer to the ESOL certificate program, and allowed to enter a degree program after the student has demonstrated adequate English proficiency by achieving a scores of ≥ B1.
-The PTE is administrated at the end of each ESOL course. - OR during the admissions process, an applicant may have elected to provide one of the following documents that fulfills the UoNA English proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution - Acceptable test score from an English proficiency exam that is ≥ B1 level of proficiency, and recognized as a valid measure by collegiate institutions.
+- Take the Pearson English Level Test (PTE) on arrival to UoNA prior to registering for courses. - If a score of greater than or equal to ≥ B1 level is achieved, the student may proceed directly into their selected degree program courses. - o If a score of less than < B1 is achieved, the student will be required to take English Language Studies electives in addition to appropriate program courses in their first two quarters of study.
+Up to four (4) English Language Studies elective courses may be required based on the student's post-test scores, which are given at the end of each elective course. - OR during the admissions process, an applicant may have elected to provide one of the following documents that fulfills the UoNA English proficiency requirement: - Documentation of an earned degree in which English is the principle language of instruction from an accredited institution recognized by the U.S. Dept. of Education or a non-U.S. institution that is recognized by its government's higher education authority - Verification from a non-U.S. post-secondary institution in which English is the principle language of instruction and evidence that certifies the applicant successfully completed a minimum of two years of study at the institution - Acceptable test score from an English proficiency exam that is ≥ B1 level of proficiency, and recognized as a valid measure by collegiate institutions.